 Warn followers if you’re going to tweet a lot

 So you want to live-tweet during a food truck event or even the next episode of Eat Street.
 That’s a great idea, but don’t take the risk of losing followers who feel assaulted by your barrage of tweets.
 A little advanced warning will be much appreciated, and your followers will likely give you a pass for the day.

 The Bottom Line

 Twitter is one of the most effective marketing tools for food truck owners.
 Follow these Twitter etiquette rules, and you’re sure to have many happy tweets ahead of you.

 Do you have any additional Twitter etiquette tips?
-We’d love to hear them.
-You can Tweet them to us at Twitter.
+Share them in the comment section below or you can Tweet them to us on Twitter.